KgatlisoLM/ups2.0-clone/README.md

-Before cloning and runnning project make sure you have:
+Before cloning and running project make sure you have:

 Node.js installed
 Android studio